What is Object Identification?

 QTP also uses a "human" like technology for object identification.
-During Record Time QTP tries to learn properties of a GUI object on which operation is performed.
-During Run-Time QTP compares the stored object properties with actual properties of object available on screen and uniquely identifies an object independent of its location on screen
+During Record, Time QTP tries to learn the properties of a GUI object on which operation is performed.
+During Run-Time, Micro Focus UFT compares the stored object properties with actual properties of the object available on screen and uniquely identifies an object independent of its location on a screen

 The stored object and together with its properties is called TEST Object